Archive for October, 2008

 I’m about to do a very stupid thing.

 I know it’s stupid.
 I know it.
 But I don’t think I have a choice anymore.
-And I have to do it now, while I have the nerve and the will and while my hands are still steady.
+And I have to do it now, while I have the nerve and the will.
+While my hands are still steady.

 It went bad all at once.